2S-UDF: A Novel Two-stage UDF Learning Method for Robust Non-watertight Model Reconstruction from Multi-view Images: Experiments

 \subsection{Comparisons on Open Models}

+We evaluate our method and compare it with baselines using the garments from DeepFashion3D~\cite{Zhu2020}, where the models have multiple open boundaries.
+VolSDF and NeuS always close the boundaries since they learn SDFs.

+NeuralUDF, NeUDF and NeAT are designed to learn non-watertight models.
+NeAT learns SDFs for open models, and requires mask supervision to produce reasonable results, but other methods do not require mask supervision for DeepFashion3D.
+The released codebase of NeuralUDF indicates that it also has a two-stage training process.
+We evaluate the results of NeuralUDF at the end of both stages, and present whichever is better.

-We evaluate our method and compare it with baselines using the clothes from DeepFashion3D, where the models have multiple open boundaries.
-VolSDF, NeuS, and HF-NeuS always close the boundaries since they learn SDFs.
-In contrast, our method learns UDFs, which can generate open models.
-Table~\ref{tab:df3d} shows the point-to-point Chamfer distances of the results.
-Some of the Chamfer distances of the compared methods are large because the open holes are closed, resulting in significant errors.
+In contrast, NeuralUDF, NeUDF and our method learn UDFs, which can generate open models.
+Table~\ref{tab:df3d} shows the Chamfer distances of the results on DeepFashion3D.
+Some of the Chamfer distances of the compared methods are large because the open holes are closed or the model is over-smoothed, resulting in significant errors.

-It is worth noting that HF-NeuS requires mask supervision to produce reasonable results on the DeepFashion3D dataset.
-With mask supervision, it is capable of producing double-covered surfaces that capture the geometric features well.
-However, these surfaces are still closed from a topological perspective, and their Chamfer distances are higher than those produced by our method.
-Additionally, the ability of HF-NeuS to generate valid results relies heavily on the mask; if the mask lacks boundary information, HF-NeuS may close the boundaries.
-For example, as shown in Figure~\ref{fig:vs_hfneus}, the sleeve structure is not labeled in the mask, resulting in a closed sleeve.
-In contrast, our method is able to properly reconstruct the open sleeve structure without relying on a mask.

 As demonstrated in Figure~\ref{fig:df3d}, we test various types of garments, some of which have rich textures, while others are nearly a single color.
 Learning UDFs for textureless models is more challenging since various regions of a model are ambiguous without clear color differences.
-However, our \methodname\ generates satisfactory results even without masks.
-On the other hand, NeuralUDF~\cite{Long2022} is unable to properly reconstruct textureless models, possibly due to their complex density function which is difficult to converge.
+However, our \methodname{} generates satisfactory results even without masks.
+Though with mask supervision, the results of NeAT~\cite{Meng2023} are over-smoothed, missing details, resulting in large Chamfer distance errors.
+NeuralUDF~\cite{Long2023} is unable to properly reconstruct textureless models on most models, possibly due to their complex density function which is difficult to converge.
+Some of the NeUDF~\cite{Liu2023NeUDF} models become watertight.
+To analyze the reasons, we illustrate these UDFs cross sections in Figure~\ref{fig:vs_udf}.
+To compute the ground truth UDFs, we sample 30,000 points from every input point model and compute the distances to the nearest sample point for every point in a 3D grid of resolution $512\times 512\times 512$.
+All other UDFs are extracted by querying the distance neural network in a 3D grid of the same resolution.
+Our learned UDFs resemble the ground truth with little difference.
+While, the UDFs of NeuralUDF deviate from the ground truth significantly explaining its difficulty to converge.
+The UDFs of NeUDF are better, but the distances approach to zero around open holes.
+As a result, it is challenging and tricky to generate non-watertight models and some of them are even closed.
+NeAT learns SDF, so we do not show their distance fields.